OsmanKandemir/docf-sec-check/README.md

 - [x] First-level security notification in the Dockerfile

 ## TODO List
-- [ ] To correctly detect the Dockerfile.
+- [ ] Correctly detect the Dockerfile.
 - [ ] Second-level security notification in the Dockerfile.
 - [ ] Security notification in Docker images.
 - [ ] *********** (Private Repository)